-A 2020 World Bank Report, "The Mineral Intensity of the Clean Energy Transition," finds that the production of minerals, such as graphite, lithium and cobalt, could increase by nearly 500% between 2020 and 2050, in order to meet the growing demand for clean energy technologies.
+A 2020 World Bank Report, "The Mineral Intensity of the Clean Energy Transition," found that the production of minerals, such as graphite, lithium and cobalt, could increase by nearly 500% between 2020 and 2050, in order to meet the growing demand for clean energy technologies.
 This is driving new mining and mineral extraction across the globe in the race for the raw materials required for electrification, alternative energy and digital devices.
 The remining of legacy waste storage facilities in concert with a greater focus on rehabilitation is also increasing, leading to a more sustainable approach to critical mineral extraction.

 - Predicted mining waste of over one hundred billion tons of solid waste annually and growing;